Holographic cameras: an eye for the bulk: Summary and discussion

-A fundamental question in understanding the bulk is why the same equations of motion should be satisfied everywhere in it, {\it ie} the equivalence principle.
-Morally, from the bulk perspective, this is related by consistency of interactions involving massless (compared with the AdS radius) spin-two particle \cite{Weinberg:1964ew}.
+Given Einstein's equation around vacuum AdS, a fundamental question in understanding the bulk is why the same local equations of motion should be satisfied around any point in a nontrivial bulk geometry, ie. the equivalence principle.
+Morally, from the bulk perspective, this is related by consistency of interactions involving massless (at least, compared with the AdS radius) spin-two particle \cite{Weinberg:1964ew}.
 This suggests that bootstrapping stress tensor correlators could be particularly fruitful.

 Four operators is just the right number for bootstrap.
 It is clearly of interest to nonperturbatively bootstrap camera correlators in non-vacuum states.
-A bulk metric does not always exist, but correlators always do.
+Note that a bulk metric does not always exist, but correlators always do.
 Potentially, this could extend or replace Einstein's equations in situations where they do not apply.

-These questions may have analogs in asymptotically flat spacetimes, where a classical bulk geometry is probed using camera-like four-point scattering amplitudes in its background.
+These questions have analogs in asymptotically flat spacetimes, where a classical bulk geometry may also be probed using camera-like four-point scattering amplitudes in its background.

 Shockwaves at future null infinity ($\mathcal{I}_+$) also deserve further exploration.
 Matrix elements of the bulk light-ray operators \eqref{Lnu} at infinity are related to $({\rm energy})^{J-1}$ flux measured in a region of small angular size $\theta$, around the direction $n$ on the celestial sphere \cite{Caron-Huot:2022eqs} \be L_{\infty;n,\nu} \propto \lim_{\theta\to 0} \frac{1}{\theta^{\frac{d}{2}+i\nu-J(\nu)}} \< E_\theta^{J(\nu)-1} \>_{\Psi}\,. \ee Experimentally, if one could add up the signals with different momenta $\nu$ and angles $n$, in such a way as to compute the integral \eqref{OPE with Lnu}, one would be measuring the bulk average null energy (ANEC).
 In conformal collider physics this could reveal that what appears from energy flux measurements to be a spherical shell in the boundary \cite{Hofman:2008ar}, is in fact a point particle in the bulk.
 QCD might not be holographic in the sense required here (at least not at high energies), but it could still be interesting to study $({\rm energy})^{J-1}$ fluxes with complex $J$ in a collider context, perhaps similarly to the nucleon-energy correlators in \cite{Liu:2022wop}.